-There is a new SAN Volume Controller supported model.
+• There is a new SAN Volume Controller supported model.
 The SAN Volume Controller is now documented by model number.
-For example, this publication states two SAN Volume Controller models types: SAN Volume Controller 2145-4F2 and the new SAN Volume Controller 2145-8F2.
+For example, this publication states three SAN Volume Controller models types: SAN Volume Controller 2145-4F2, the SAN Volume Controller 2145-8F2, and the new SAN Volume Controller 2145-8F4.

-Note: If text is referring to the SAN Volume Controller then it is referring to a generic SAN Volume Controller and can be referring to either SAN Volume Controller model.
-When the SAN Volume Controller is referred to as the SAN Volume Controller 2145-4F2 or the SAN Volume Controller 2145-8F2, then the specific SAN Volume Controller is designated.
+Note: If text is referring to the SAN Volume Controller then it is referring to a generic SAN Volume Controller and can be referring to all SAN Volume Controller models.
+When the SAN Volume Controller is referred to as the SAN Volume Controller 2145-4F2, the SAN Volume Controller 2145-8F2, or the SAN Volume Controller 2145-8F4, then the specific SAN Volume Controller is designated.